NotARoomba/SimpleFlightController/GUIDE.md

 ![LCSC Search](assets/usbc_done.png)

-I used net labels to organize it better so that we don't have a spaghetti of cables all over the schematic.
+I used net labels to organize it better so that we don't have spaghetti cables all over the schematic.

 ### Battery Charger (BQ25883)

 Now let's wire up the battery charger.
 This is the next step in our power route.
 There are many chips in the world, and knowing the pins on each of them is virtually impossible.
-So, each manufacturer has what's called a `datasheet` for each component.
+So, each manufacturer provides what's called a `datasheet` for each component.
 It's basically a document that details everything about that chip—its pinout and how to implement it.

 To access the datasheet for any component in KiCad, simply click on the component and press D. If there isn't one, just search on Google "`[part] datasheet`" and it's usually a PDF.